WXinlong/SOLO/README.md

 ## Models
 For your convenience, we provide the following trained models on COCO (more models are coming soon).
-If you need the [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) framework model, you can [click here](./paddlepaddle/README.MD) to view the model.
+If you need the models in [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) framework, please refer to [paddlepaddle/README.md](./paddlepaddle/README.MD).

 Model | Multi-scale training | Testing time / im | AP (minival) | Link
 --- |:---:|:---:|:---:|:---: